-It is a best practice for the State to request FHWA authorization of a GARVEE project as an AC project under the provisions of 23 U.S.C.
-115. An AC authorization enables the project to be eligible for Federal funds, but no Federal funds are required to be obligated until the State seeks a Federal reimbursement.
-When a project is first authorized, the amount of AC designated on a GARVEE project is the estimated Federal share of eligible project costs.
+States should request FHWA authorization of a GARVEE project as an AC project under the provisions of 23 U.S.C.
+115. An AC authorization enables the project to be eligible for Federal funds, but no Federal funds are required to be obligated until the State seeks a Federal reimbursement.3 When a project is first authorized, the amount of AC designated on a GARVEE project is the estimated Federal share of eligible project costs.
 When Federal funds are obligated on a partial conversion basis to coincide with debt service payments, the AC amount is adjusted to reflect the estimated Federal share of the eligible project costs less the amount of Federal funds obligated on the project to date.